 Doc.
 482 ¶ 5.
-The Receiver then posted a copy of the Court's Order on the Receivership website.11 The Receiver also sent substantively identical information to claimants and other interested parties via email.
+The Receiver then posted a copy of the Court's Order on the Receivership website.
+18 The Receiver also sent substantively identical information to claimants and other interested parties via email.
 On March 25, 2022, the Receiver mailed more than 1,000 customized letters to claimants, and if applicable, their attorneys.
 As such, the Court-ordered deadline for submitting objections to the Receiver's claim determinations was April 14, 2022.
 See Doc.
+439 § VIII.A.(c) at p.
+45. Many claim determinations also required the associated claimant(s) to submit additional information to the Receiver - most commonly, a Personal Verification Form but, in some instances, supplemental information like bank statements or affidavits.